Do you know these popular and exotic edible flowers?

-Sometimes, decorate a dish with flowers is really common, but the truth is that a long time ago different countries included this element in their traditional cuisine.
-For example, in Mexico, the indigenous communities used any kind of flowers to decorate, add color or aroma, and prepare some typical Mexican drinks.
+Sometimes, decorating a dish with flowers is really common, but the truth is that a long time ago different countries included this element in their traditional cuisine.
+For example, in Mexico, the indigenous communities used any kind of edible flowers to decorate, add color or aroma, and prepare some typical Mexican drinks.

-The use of edible flowers is an art because of the careful selection of this ingredient is important to highlight some characteristics on the plate.
-Some of them are aromatics —like the herbs to grow indoors, for example, the lavender, which is perfect for teas, but some petals add sweet taste like the carnation flower, spicy like arugula flower, or the bitterness of daisy flowers.
+The use of edible flowers is an art because the careful selection of this ingredient is important to highlight some characteristics on the plate.
+Some of them are aromatics —like the herbs to grow indoors, for example, the lavender, which is perfect for teas, but some petals add a sweet taste like the carnation flower, spicy like arugula flower, or the bitterness of daisy flowers.

 It is an ingredient that appears in many Italian and Mexican recipes.
 On the European side, it is more common to find them in fresh salads with citrus vinaigrette or fried accompanied by some cheese.
 In the case of Mexico, it is very popular to find quesadillas or soup with this flower, since its light and sweet flavor complements salty dishes.